maximoospital/Cheatjockey/README.md

+WARNING: HIGHLY OUTDATED AND BROKEN.
+WILL BE REWRITTEN SHORTLY.
 # ![Logo](https://i.imgur.com/Ox9eYbt.png)

 This app converts Spotify, SoundCloud, Bandcamp and YouTube links to MP3s of the highest possible quality ( without recurring to illegal sources, of course ;) ).